sarchst/myspot/README.md

 # MySpot

 ### Description:

   MySpot is a social media platform for music lovers who want to socially connect with other music lovers.
 Users log in through their Spotify accounts so they can access their Spotify songs and playlists on MySpot.
-MySpot will allow users manage and share playlists with others, follow other users, see what other users are listening to, and add playlists from MySpot to their Spotify accounts.
+MySpot will allow users manage, post, and share music (playlists, albums, songs) with others, follow and message other users, see what other users are listening to, and add playlists from MySpot to their Spotify accounts.

 ### Project Task Requirements: